Blendify/blender-manual/blender_docs/manual/interface/controls/buttons/fields.rst

 Keyboard Input
    Press :kbd:`LMB` or :kbd:`Return` to enter value by typing it with keyboard.

-   When entering values by keyboard, numeric fields work like text fields:
+   When entering values by keyboard, number fields work like text fields:

    - Press :kbd:`Return` or :kbd:`LMB` outside the field to apply the change.
    - Press :kbd:`Esc` or :kbd:`RMB` to cancel.
    - Press :kbd:`Tab` to jump to the next field or :kbd:`Ctrl-Tab` to go to the previous field.
-   - Press :kbd:`Minus` while hovering over a numeric field to negate the value.
+   - Press :kbd:`Minus` while hovering over a number field to negate the value.

 Multi-Value Editing